fraterrisus/walkthroughs/aethus/items.md

 *Where:* [Fished](#fishing-lure) out of the sparkling ponds of the Lost World.
 Can also be raised in a [Grow Bed](#grow-bed).

-Make Aquaculture Packs at the Biology Lab, or process them into Fish Flesh at the Cooking Station.
+Make Aquaculture Packs at the Biology Lab, or process them into [Fish Flesh](#fish-flesh) at the [Cooking Station](#cooking-station).

 {% endaethusitem %}
 {% aethusitem 'Glowing Bulb' %}

-*Where:* Collected from the ground near the large, red, bioluminescent plants near **Facility Mu**.
+*Where:* Collected from the ground near the large, red, bioluminescent plants near Mu.
 They can be somewhat hard to see, even on a suit scan.

 Used only to produce [Herbicide](#herbicide-charge) so that you can explore the entirety of Mu.
 They can't even be cultivated in a Grow Bed, so you're stuck with whatever you can collect.